 PARK CITY MOUNTAIN

-Park City Mountain is the proud home to the National Ability Center's McGrath Mountain Center.
+Park City Mountain is the proud home of the National Ability Center's McGrath Mountain Center.
 The McGrath Center was built to serve the NAC's adaptive ski and snowboard program, their families, the NAC staff and seasonal volunteers.
 The 9,400-square-foot, ADA-accessible building offers year-round adaptive programming and support.
 Wally recommends parking here as the logistics at Park City's Canyons Village are more complicated.
 On snowy days, the ADA ramp at the McGrath Center can be difficult or slippery to navigate, so use caution when it's snowy or icy out.

 There is excellent beginner terrain right outside the door of the NAC's facility.
 The McGrath Mountain Center also offers the most accessible restrooms at Park City Mountain so this is great to keep in mind before heading out.
 Be aware that chairlifts at Park City do use the timed, padded gates so just ask for assistance from a lift attendant if needed.
 Park City offers some of the largest selection of beginner terrain right around the Mountain Village for those who are just starting out.
 Higher on up the mountain you'll find steeper pitches and more technical skiing.